Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 ``terminator`` will predict the rho-independent terminator. ``ANNOgesic`` combine the results of two methods in order to get more reliable candidates.
 First one is using `TranstermHP <http://transterm.cbcb.umd.edu/>`_.
-The other one is detect the specific secondary structure in intergenic region of forward and reverse strand.
+The other one is detect the specific secondary structure in intergenic region of intersection of forward and reverse strand.
 ``ANNOgesic`` can also compare with coverage in order to generate the terminators which has dramatic coverage decreasing.